Blog-Reference and Blog-Reference on Sep 18 adapted to context and Blog-Reference on Sep 19

 This is the track record of economics: provably false

-• Walrasian microfoundations (including equilibrium), since 140+ years,
+• Walrasian microfoundations (including equilibrium), for 150+ years,

-The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the foundational economic concepts profit and income wrong.
+The major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the foundational economic concepts profit and income wrong.

 Keynes put it thus 80 years ago: “The [neo-]classical theorists resemble Euclidean geometers in a non-Euclidean world who, discovering that in experience straight lines apparently parallel often meet, rebuke the lines for not keeping straight ― as the only remedy for the unfortunate collisions which are occurring.
 Yet, in truth, there is no remedy except to throw over the axiom of parallels and to work out a non-Euclidean geometry.
 Something similar is required to-day in economics.”